haskellfoundation/haskellfoundation.github.io/reports/devops-2023.markdown

 <p>In advanced forms, CI can be quite complex.
 It can be implemented as multiple pipelines, each of which is defined as a directed acyclic graph of jobs.
 Furthermore, many different products can be used to implement CI.
 Because of this complexity and the breadth of implementations, CI has become a generic term encompassing any automated processing of source code.
 Personally, I think of CI as a service for developers that makes them more effective and helps them produce higher-quality products.</p>

 <p>DevOps is even more vague.
-Microsoft calls it a “union of people, process, and technology to continually provide value to customers.”
+Microsoft calls it a "union of people, process, and technology to continually provide value to customers."
 DevOps was an industry-wide response to the disconnect forming between software development, where potentially valuable stuff is created, and operations, where service is actually delivered to users.
 In some cases, this disconnect formed because busy beavers created organizational dams preventing value flowing downstream to users.
 No one is to blame, though—these are hard, decentralized problems that require a lot of coordination to overcome.
 The DevOps solution is not just to prevent dams from forming, but to move value delivery closer to product development.
 In other words, the way software is delivered should influence how it is created.
 Dams aren’t a problem if everybody is swimming in the same pond.</p>

-<p>How an organization “does DevOps” is where things get vague.
-It is often referred to as a “culture”, which kinda gives me happy fungus vibes.
+<p>How an organization "does DevOps" is where things get vague.
+It is often referred to as a "culture", which kinda gives me happy fungus vibes.
 But I believe that—in the context of open source, Haskell, and GHC—DevOps should be focused on empowering contributors and reducing the workload for maintainers.
 For now, this means developing CI.</p>

 <h2>CI - Challenges</h2>